Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/formulation.rst

 of the technologies.
 Carbon taxes are also included to be applied for the carbon-intensive technologies.
 Alongside the related costs of technologies, some revenues are considered in the objective function with a negative sign.
-These revenues are including subsidies that are applied to some technologies based on the national policies and the salvage values.
+These revenues are including the salvage values on some of the investments where the operational lifetime of the technology lasts longer than the end of the modelling time horizon and subsidies that are applied to some technologies based on the national policies.
 The Hypatia model considers the economic life time of the technologies in the investment cost calculation.
 Therefore, each required investment in a specific year “y” is divided into a stream of annuities during several years